engrussman/MAVAE/README.md

 If you have new data (sMRI and fMRI scans) and want to perform inference (predict age and gender):

 1. **Prepare New Data**:
-   Ensure your new data is preprocessed and converted into NumPy arrays (`feature1.npy` and `feature2.npy`).
+   Ensure your data is preprocessed and converted into NumPy arrays (`feature1.npy` and `feature2.npy`).

 2. **Run Inference**:
     ```bash